 Under the new National Pensions Framework, the age at which people qualify for the State pension will increase over time - to 66 years of age in 2014, 67 in 2021 and 68 in 2028.
 The amount payable may vary depending on certain criteria being met.
 The State Pension (Contributory) remains at 11,976 p.a. in today's terms.

 Disclaimer: The assumed inflation rate for present day values and values at retirement is 3% p.a.
 All values are for illustrative purposes and are not guaranteed.
 In accordance with the Finance (No 2) Act 2011, an annual stamp duty of 0.6% of the value of pension funds was introduced by the Government.
-The levy will apply for a period of 4 years (2011 to 2014) and is payable at the rate of 0.6% of the value of the pension fund on the 30th of June each year.
-Please note that the projected values shown reflect expected future levy deductions.
+In accordance with the Finance (No. 2) Act 2011, an annual levy of 0.6% of the value of your pension fund was introduced by the government for 2011, 2012, 2013 and 2014.
+The Finance (No.2) Act 2013 changed the levy rate for 2014 to 0.75% and extended the levy for an additional year to 2015 at a reduced rate of 0.15%.
+The levy is payable on the value of your pension fund on 30th June each year.
+Aviva Life & Pensions Ireland Limited will deduct this levy from your pension fund and pay it to the Revenue.